CONGENITAL KYPHOSIS

 Considerations

-- Limitations of Non-Surgical Treatment: Non-surgical interventions in congenital kyphosis are generally supportive rather than corrective.
-They may help manage symptoms and improve quality of life but are unlikely to significantly alter the structural deformity.
+• Limitations of Non-Surgical Treatment: Non-surgical treatments in congenital kyphosis are generally supportive rather than corrective.
+They may help manage symptoms and improve quality of life, but are unlikely to alter the structural deformity.

-It’s crucial for individuals with congenital kyphosis to have a personalized treatment plan developed by a multidisciplinary medical team.
-This ensures that interventions are tailored to the patient’s specific condition, needs, and overall health status.
+Individuals with congenital kyphosis must have a personalized treatment plan developed by a medical team.
+This ensures that treatments are tailored to the patient’s specific condition, needs, and overall health status.

 Surgical Treatment